-for any margin \(\gamma > 0\) and any prediction function \(F_{U, V}\) specified as in \Cref{def:erfnet} with parameters \(U, V\), and \(V_{\infty} := \max_{ij}V_{ij}\).
+for any margin \(\gamma > 0\) and any prediction function \(F_{U, V}\) specified as in \Cref{def:erfnet} with parameters \(U, V\), and \(V_{\infty} := \max_{ij}|V_{ij}|\).
 A full (tighter) expression with constants is given in the proof in \Cref{multiclass_erf_proof}. \end{theorem}

-\paragraph{Remark.} At first glance this bound might appear to grow with width, since although the norm terms are usually seen to be roughly constant under increasing \(K\), the \(\sqrt{K}\) term is obviously not.
-However the range of the network (and thus maximum margin) is bounded by \(KV_{\infty}\), so provided the margin per-unit remains constant, the bound would actually decrease with \(K\).
+\textbf{Remark.} At first glance this bound might appear to grow with width, since although the norm terms are usually seen to be roughly constant under increasing \(K\), the \(\sqrt{K}\) term is obviously not.
+However, this is not necessarily true: the range of the network (and thus maximum margin) is bounded by \(KV_{\infty}\), so provided the margin per-unit (\(\gamma/K\) for the \(\gamma\) used in the bound) remains constant, the bound would actually decrease with \(K\).